SebKrantz/collapse/README.md

 * **Advanced data exploration**: Fast (grouped, weighted, panel-decomposed) summary statistics and descriptive tools.

 *collapse* is written in C and C++ and only depends on *Rcpp*.
 Its algorithms are multiple times faster than base R's and [scale well on <= 1 billion obs](https://duckdblabs.github.io/db-benchmark/).
 It is very competitive for complex tasks (e.g. quantiles, weighted stats, mode/counting/deduplication, joins).
-Its R code is optimized, yielding minimal overheads and blazing fast syntax evaluation. <!-- , but imports C/C++ functions from *fixest*, *weights*, *RcppArmadillo*, and *RcppEigen* for certain statistical tasks.  -->
+Its optimized R code ensures minimal overheads and blazing fast syntax evaluation. <!-- , but imports C/C++ functions from *fixest*, *weights*, *RcppArmadillo*, and *RcppEigen* for certain statistical tasks.  -->

 ## Installation